Skip to content

 ---

-question: When should we use RAG instead of lightweight indexes?
+question: When do we use RAG instead of lightweight indexes?

 asked_at: 2026-05-01